pkuyoh/pkuyoh/README.md

 ## Hi, I'm Paul ✨

 - 🔭 Data Science student at IU International University of Applied Sciences<br/>
-- 🌱 I’m currently learning Web Development<br/>
+- 🌱 I’m currently learning Web and App Development<br/>
 - 👯 I’m looking to collaborate on Data Science, Data Analysis and Web & Systems Development Projects<br/>
 - 📫 How to reach me: [instagram](https://www.instagram.com/__pkuyoh__/), [LinkedIn](www.linkedin.com/in/paul-kuyoh-64a13a162)<br/>
 - ⚡ Fun fact: I like biking and nature walks